-During the takeoff and startup and taxi section of the flight the actions of the pilot are based on numerous variables and his ability to process that information and take sound decisions based on that.
+During the startup, taxi and takeoff section of the flight the actions of the pilot are based on numerous variables and his/ her ability to process that information and take sound decisions based on that.
 During taxi and cruise, pilot workload is usually low and the situation is relaxed.

 After takeoff the aircraft continues in the climb phase and flies away from the busy airspace.
 The pilot sets the aircraft up for cruise power and speed and turns on course when clear of the airport environment.
 Depending on the type of flight, VFR or IFR, departure control or a flight information service will then be contacted.